pzhp/pzhp1.github.io/_posts/2018-4-14-Concurrency-Pattern.md

 ## Pros and cons:
 - Simplify the process on register then functions, easily chain then functions.
 - Simplify the communication between main thread and worker thread.
 Promise set value/exception, future get value/exception.
-- When then functions need multi arguments, it's hard to write.
+- When then functions need multi arguments, it's hard to write, as follow example:

-# Async/await
-async/await pattern comes from C#[async & await 的前世今生: C#](https://www.cnblogs.com/qixuejia/p/5740508.html).
-Javascript ES7 support it[javascript promise and async/await](https://segmentfault.com/a/1190000007535316).
-There is a [proposal](https://isocpp.org/files/papers/N3858.pdf) about it in C++.
 ```javascript
 function takeLongTime(n) {
     return new Promise(resolve => {